 • Create 15–60 second micro-lessons with text overlays.

-• Sample activity: Challenge students to make a short video summary.
+• Sample activity: challenge students to post short video summaries as TikTok learning content.

-• Tip: Use popular audio to boost visibility in digital classrooms.
+• Tip: Use popular audio to boost reach and visibility in digital classroom tools.

 Discord

-• Set up channels for voice chats and text threads.
+• Set up channels for voice chats and threaded discussions.

-• Sample activity: host weekly office-hour drop-ins for Q&A.
+• Sample activity: run Discord study groups or weekly office-hour Q&A.

-• Tip: Pin educational resources in each channel for quick access.
+• Tip: Pin educational resources for quick access, keeping students aligned in collaborative learning platforms.

 Tools & Content-Workflow Framework